PurpleLightSpeed/Virtual-Linux-Security-Lab/README.md

 Kali come pre-packaged as a "VirtualBox Pre-Built Image" making instillation easy.
 Download Here: <a href="https://www.kali.org/get-kali/#kali-virtual-machines">Kali Virtual Machines</a>

-Select the section for Virtual Box (Not VMware) and choose a distribution that firs your current processor (newer computers are 64-bit, while older ones are 32-bit)
+Select the section for Virtual Box (Not VMware) and choose a distribution that fits your current processor (newer computers are 64-bit, while older ones are 32-bit)
 Download the file and note where its saved.

-(Additional Steps) Once the downloaded the file extension may be .7z, if so download thus free opensource software <a href="https://www.7-zip.org/">7-Zip</a> to unzip the file.
+(Additional Steps) Once the downloaded the file extension may be .7z, if so download this free opensource software <a href="https://www.7-zip.org/">7-Zip</a> to unzip the file.
 When completed you should have a new Kali file that contains the Kali VirtualBox image with file extention .vbox.
 ![image](https://github.com/user-attachments/assets/6e37e503-890a-434a-83f6-50e42f48f219)

 In Oracle VirtualBox Manager, Go to "Add" -> Navigate to the unzipped Kali file and select the file with extention .vbox